 Sarajevo, as one of many other Balkan cities, is an incredibly cheap destination.
 Besides that, it rightfully receives the title of the most intriguing city in Europe.

-A type of street food meal for two people costs between 4 and 6 euros, at the nice restaurant, including drinks, between 7 and 12 euros.
+A type of street food meal for two people costs between 4 and 6 euros, at a nice restaurant, including drinks, between 7 and 12 euros.
 Bosnian coffee costs around 1 euro.
-A price for a very nice one bedroom flat not far from Old Town is between 15 and 20 euros.
-We stayed a bit outside the city centre and paid 10 euros per night for a spacious one bedroom apartment.
+The price for a very nice one-bedroom flat not far from Old Town is between 15 and 20 euros.
+We stayed a bit outside the city centre and paid 10 euros per night for a spacious one-bedroom apartment.

 Sarajevo is truly a wonderful destination for anyone who loves history, food, long walks, nature (yes, it is surrounded by mountains and hills) and meeting people.
 With this city, you get all of it and even more while travelling on a budget and saving for your next trip.